 Zirconia is a synthetic mineral derived from zircon sand.
 Due to its hardness and extremely high-temperature resistance, it is a valuable material in a wide range of industries and end products ranging from advanced ceramics and refractories to fake diamonds!

 Zirconia or zirconium dioxide as it is also called—is a synthetic mineral derived from zircon sand, found in sedimentary deposits of heavy mineral sand, formed as the result of the alteration of granitic or alkaline rocks.

 Fused zirconia is produced from the carbothermal reduction of zircon sand which is heated in an electric arc furnace at temperatures exceeding 2,600°C. Once cooled, the resulting coarse granular material is crushed and sized to meet the required specifications.

 Chemical zirconia is produced through the chemical reaction of caustic soda with zircon sand, followed by various chemical processes.

 Zirconia is a very hard material with an extremely high melting point.
 It is chemically stable at high temperatures, oxide ion-conductive and abrasion and corrosion-resistant.
-These properties make it highly valuable in a broad range of industries such as refractories, investment casting, advanced ceramics, dental ceramics, brake pads, catalytic convertors, and, in its cubic, polished form, as an inexpensive alternative to diamonds.
+These properties make it highly valuable in a broad range of industries such as refractories, investment casting, advanced ceramics, fuel cells, dental ceramics, brake pads, catalytic convertors, and, in its cubic, polished form, as an inexpensive alternative to diamonds.